jsqw/SRL-neon/README.md

 This repository contains scripts for use with RuneLite and its plugins, developed using SRL and WaspLib.

+If you are facing issues when using the scripts, please ensure:

+- You are running the script in `Fixed mode`
+- You have the `RuneLite` profile loaded
+- You have restarted your `RuneLite` and `Simba`

 ## Script list:

 ### Agility